UofT-DSI/shell/04-instructors/README.md

 #### Lecture
 The focus of the sole lecture is to introduce them to basic bash commands such as `cd`, `pwd`, and creating files using `touch` and directories using `mkdir`.
 As well as intermediate commands like `rm` and how to recursively remove files from a nested directory, and how to make copies or move files using `mv`.

+Note: If someone wants to open up the "manual", recommend them to use the `man` command.

 #### Assignment
 The assignment for this week is to have learners find the secret password by navigating directories and files!